Adversarial-Robustness-Guided Graph Pruning: Preliminaries

-A graph \( G = (V, E, w) \) consists of a vertex set \( V \), an edge set \( E \), and a weight function \( w \) that assigns positive weights to the edges.
-The Laplacian matrix of \( G \), denoted as \( L_G \), is a symmetric diagonally dominant (SDD) matrix defined as:
+Spectral graph theory studies graph properties through the eigenvalues and eigenvectors of (typically) the graph Laplacian.
+Consider a weighted graph \( G = (V, E, w) \), where \( V \) is the vertex set, \( E \) is the edge set, and \( w \) assigns a positive weight to each edge.
+The Laplacian matrix of \( G \), which is symmetric and diagonally dominant (SDD), is defined as

-In spectral graph theory \cite{chung1997spectral}, the eigenvalues and eigenvectors of the graph Laplacian encode valuable information about the graph’s structure, particularly its clustering properties.
-By leveraging this spectral information, one can uncover latent relationships in the data that are not evident in the original feature space.
-For instance, in synthetic datasets such as two-moons and two-circles, applying $k$-means directly in the original feature space often leads to incorrect clustering due to the algorithm's dependence on Euclidean distance.
-However, transforming the data into the spectral embedding space using the graph Laplacian aligns the feature space with the intrinsic geometry of the data, enabling $k$-means to accurately identify clusters and reflect the true underlying structure.